yEAh-Games/library/_posts/2022-04-02-daily-report-for-04-02-2022-botsygse.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p><strong>Notes:</strong><br>— This stock is not for a channel, but rather for all the bots in the server.
-This is part of a larger experiment to incorporate other ideas in to the YGSE. </p>
+<p><strong>Notes:</strong><br>— Welcome to our newest stock, BOTS:YGSE! <br>— Week close is at 0 because no data was recorded. <br>— This stock is not for a channel, but rather for all the bots in the server.
+This is part of a larger experiment to incorporate other ideas in to the YGSE. <br>— You may want to look at #annoucements because there are some changes that may affect stock prices. — Dividends have been released.
+Check your accounts!</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->